-Super High Density Tree Spacing 540-660 420-540 210-310 27° Lat.
+Super High Density Tree Spacing 28° Lat.

-Chill Hours Agricultural scientists believe most olive cultivars need 200-300 chill hours (32°-47° F.) to produce sufficient blossoms.
-The Florida Olive Council, UF/IFAS and the Hardee County Economic Development Authority are experimenting with north African cultivars that might require less chill.
-While there are several small Florida groves in the 210-310 chill hour zones (left), significantly more groves are planted in regions above Orlando.
-The oldest grove in Florida (15 yrs.) is located near Marianna - 660-700 annual chill hour region.
+Chill Hours The olive tree must accumulate a certain number of chill hours1 in winter (November-March) in order to bloom.
+Most of the olive varieties currently available to Florida growers originated along the northern rim of the Mediterranean Sea (Spain, Italy, Greece) at 40° north Latitude.
+As such these varieties are adapted to winters in those regions which are cooler than most of Florida.
+While requisite chill hour requirements for most olive varieties are met in Northwest Florida; some varieties bloom poorly or not at all farther south in the state.
+The Arbequina, Koroneiki and Arbosona are available varieties that require only 300 chill hours bloom.
+According to the chill map above, chilling for those varieties is possible down to 28° N or roughly the I-4 corridor.
+Chilling is one of the most controversial issues in the Florida olive discussion.
+While there are several small Florida groves in the 210-310 chill hour zones, significantly more groves are planted in regions above Orlando.
+The oldest grove in Florida (15 yrs.) is located near Marianna - 660-700 annual chill 1 One "chill hour" = one hour of temperature between 32° and 45° F. Olives must accumulate requisite chill hours during winter - the hours need not be contiguous but sharp warm ups or extended freezes will reduce or eliminate flowering for that year. hour region.
+That grove hosts Leccino, Sevillano, Coratina, Ascolono, Mission and Manzanilla - all varieties requiring 400-700 chill hours.
+The Florida Olive Council and partners are currently experimenting with 40 olive varieties from the Middle East and North Africa hoping to find a variety that will reliably bloom and fruit south of the I-4 corridor using less than 100 chill hours.
+Florida Olive Council members will have early opportunity to acquire these varieties when the best low-chill option is identified and propagated in sufficient quantities.
 General Maintenance and Harvest After grove installation, there are on-going expenses to be considered.
 These expenses include watering, pruning, fertilization, pest control, harvesting, processing and other steps depending on whether production is focused on olive oil or table olive or if the producer is also the bottler and/or packer/retailer.
 Olives are alternate-bearing having "ON" and "OFF" years.
 This factor will impact pruning schedules and other cultivation and harvesting operations.
 Specific major elements of cost are discussed below.
-3324 W. University Ave., #160, Gainesville, FL 32607 Pruning Depending on the quality and age of the nursery stock and the desired grove configuration, young trees should generally be pruned once per year up to the age of three (3).
+Pruning Depending on the quality and age of the nursery stock and the desired grove configuration, young trees should generally be pruned once per year up to the age of three (3).
 Early pruning will focus on creating an 18"- 24" clear trunk at bottom of the tree to facilitate cultivation, enhance airflow and allow irrigation equipment maintenance.
 Considering a medium density grove, in year five (5) or when the trees reach greater than 6' wide, the central leader is sawed out.
 In years six (6) to nine (9), one or two internal branches are removed each year to gradually form an open vase shape with 3 to 4 main scaffold branches.
 Normal pruning is conducted in April in California on trees that have a heavy bloom ("ON" year) and are expected to have a heavy crop by keeping the centers open and thinning out tall upright branches to an outward facing lateral.
 Photo on right is 50+ year-old olive tree near Episkopi, Crete pruned to facilitate hand harvest.